vveretko/vveretko/documentation/guides.md

 #### Lists

-- Use **Ordered Lists** for steps that need to follow a specific sequence.
+- Use **Ordered Lists** for steps that must follow a specific order.
 - Use **Unordered Lists** for items that do not require a particular order.

 **Example:**